ImproPhoto/pymicmac/README.md

 For examples, see `tests/param-estimation_reduction.xml` and  `tests/param-estimation_orireduction.xml`

-When a tie-point reduction is used with either of the available tools, the tool `other/get_homol_diff.py` can be used to compute the reduction factors.
+When a tie-point reduction is used with either of the available tools, the tool `micmac-homol-compare` can be used to compute the reduction factors.

 Note that after running the tie-points reduction tools, the Homol folder has to be changed (see the examples).
-Also note that when running `RedTieP`, it is possible to use parallel execution mode.
+Also note that when running `RedTieP`, it is possible to use parallel execution mode together with the tool `micmac-noodles`.
 See the example in `tests/param-estimation_reduction.xml`.